-15 During exploratory research, July - August 2014, the names and contact details of individuals in 16 different actor groups were gathered starting with observation and initial contact at the markets.
-A 17 snowball technique was used to investigate other connected actors.
-Stakeholder identification along 18 the supply chain started from "upstream", i.e. the pastoral producer areas and then followed 19 "downstream" up to the terminal market in Nairobi.
-In order to see whether important actors were 20 omitted, a meeting with 28 stakeholders that included livestock producers, local traders, local 21 butchers, local brokers and representative from livestock marketing groups, county government and 22 non-governmental organisations was conducted.
+During exploratory research, July-August 2014, the names and contact details of individuals in different actor groups were gathered starting with observation and initial contact at the markets.
+A snowball technique was used to investigate other connected actors.
+Stakeholder identification along the supply chain started from upstream, i.e. the pastoral producer areas and then followed downstream up to the terminal market in Nairobi.
+In order to see whether important actors were omitted, one multi-stakeholder meeting with 28 participants that included livestock producers, local traders, local butchers, local brokers and representatives from livestock marketing groups, county government and non-governmental organisations was conducted.

-In the third step, in eight group meetings, we identified together with these actors specific problems in the supply chains.
-Additionally we conducted 14 group meetings with pastoral producers to identify their problems in marketing.
-Thereafter secondary actors with an interest and influence on
+In the third step, intra-stakeholder meetings were conducted

-1 the specific problem in livestock marketing were identified.
-After the identification of the actors, the
+&lt;sup>2 Intra-stakeholder groups consist of participants from one stakeholder category only (e.g. traders).

-2 finals steps were the selection and integration of participants in the research collaboration.
+with traders (8 meetings) and producers (14 meetings) to identify problems related to specific actor category.
+Thereafter, secondary actors with an interest and influence on the problems in livestock marketing were identified.
+After the identification of the stakeholders, the finals steps were the selection and integration of participants in the research collaboration.

-3 Through this process, we identified 14 preliminary actor categories, including pastoral producers, 4 local traders, brokers (livestock & lorry brokers), transporters, research institutions, financial 5 institutions, county governments, Non-Governmental Organizations (NGOs), butchers, meat 6 distributors, market committees, meat processors, meat exporters, and consumers.
+Through this process, we identified 14 preliminary actor categories, including pastoral producers, local traders, brokers (livestock & lorry), transporters, research institutions, financial institutions, county governments, Non-Governmental Organizations (NGOs), butchers, meat distributors, market committees, meat processors, meat exporters and consumers.